 A useful tool that offers a free 30-day trial is the True Social Metrics Tool.
 This tool helps to calculate the amplification rate of social media contributions.

-If an organization’s reach is global, it is important to release new content on social media at the times of day when there is more activity.
+If an organization’s reach is global, it is important to release new content on social media at times of day when there is more activity.
 This is usually in the evenings and on weekends for the local time zone.
-For global participants, posting social contributions on the local social media sites in the local language is a terrific idea.
+For global participants, posting social contributions on local social media sites in the local language is a terrific idea.

 Evaluation of the Social Media Strategy